thewchan/uxf/README.md

 module must be installed, but even that doesn't necessarily support the full ISO8601 specification.

-Note that a UXF reader (writer) must be able to read (write) a plain text _or_ gzipped plain text `.uxf` file containing UTF-8 encoded text.
+Note that a UXF reader (writer) _must_ be able to read (write) a plain text file containing UTF-8 encoded text, and _ought_ to be able to read and write gzipped plain text `.uxf.gz` files.

 Note also that UXF readers and writers should not care about the actual file extension since users are free to use their own.